 Black Tomato’s co-founder Tom Marchant has scoured the globe looking for unforgettable honeymoon destinations for his bespoke luxury travel company.
-One of our Travel’s Best Honeymoon advisors, Marchant gives us an inside look into today’s honeymoon trends and tips for making your honeymoon the perfect start to your happily-ever-after.
+One of our Travel’s Best Honeymoon advisors, Marchant gives us an inside look into today’s honeymoon trends and tips for making your honeymoon the perfect start to your happily ever after.

 My business partners and I started Black Tomato in 2005.
 We all loved exploring lesser-known places and wanted to create a travel company that offered people something different.
-We realized that there wasn’t another company out there that helped others to organize this -- to get off the beaten path and find unique experiences that aren’t just another stamp in the passport.
+We realized that there wasn’t another company out there that helped others to organize this — to get off the beaten path and find unique experiences that aren’t just another stamp in the passport.

 • Call your partner’s boss and secretly extend your honeymoon without your partner knowing.

-• A new trend we are seeing is couples doing ‘buddy moons.’
-Toward the end of your trip arrange for your friends or another couple to join the honeymoon.
+• A new trend we are seeing is couples doing "buddy moons."
+Toward the end of your trip, arrange for your friends or another couple to join the honeymoon.

 • Work with a tour operator or travel agent whom you trust and can have a relationship with so they help plan really personalized, one-of-a-kind experiences.
-For example if your partner loves art, what galleries are in the area?
+For example, if your partner loves art, what galleries are in the area?
 Can you get them access outside public hours with the curator?
-Or if they love cooking, arrange a cookery lesson with a local chef.
+Or, if they love cooking, arrange a cookery lesson with a local chef.

 • Early.
 Why add to the stress of the wedding by worrying about finding someplace on short notice?
-People do (and we often get them out of tricky situations) but if you can plan it early, it is one less thing to worry about and also something to look forward to in the middle of wedding planning stresses.
+People do (and we often get them out of tricky situations), but if you can plan it early, it is one less thing to worry about and also something to look forward to in the middle of wedding planning stresses.

 • Spontaneity is great and we love it, but this is one trip you have to get right.
-Moreover, pick the right destination and experiences and there will be opportunities a plenty to be spontaneous.
+Moreover, pick the right destination and experiences, and there will be opportunities aplenty to be spontaneous.

-How can couples avoid falling into the “honeymoon trap,” which you have called “conveyor-belt style honeymoons”?
+How can couples avoid falling into the “honeymoon trap,” which you have called “conveyor-belt-style honeymoons”?

 • Be open-minded to destinations.
 Work out what you really want/will make you happy on the trip.
 Too many people conform to what they think a honeymoon should be without really thinking what it’s going to give them.

 • Mix it up.
 It doesn’t all have to be the same.
 Pair cities and beaches, mountains and jungle.
-Same goes for mixing up times for luxe and times for modest (but as part of an experience like sleeping in the desert).
+Same goes for mixing up times for luxe and times for modest (but as part of an experience, like sleeping in the desert).
 Same with countries.
 People do “conveyor belt” because they don’t stop to think and at times lack imagination or the knowledge of just what is possible.

 Without wanting to sound like a relationship counselor, it really is about finding a sense of compromise.
-Often honeymoons work best with 2 contrasting experiences or destinations so when people have different needs, why not explore how you can combine them?
+Often, honeymoons work best with 2 contrasting experiences or destinations, so when people have different needs, why not explore how you can combine them?
 For example, if your partner is a nature lover and dreams of a safari honeymoon, but you prefer more of a cultural/beach mix, maybe swap the plains of Africa for an alternative safari in Sri Lanka, where you can see leopards and blue whales, fascinating culture, and then head to the Maldives for some uninterrupted beach time.

 What’s your favorite romantic spot in the world?

-Adventure: Trans-Mongolian Express, stopping off in Mongolian’s Gobi desert to travel the steppe and spend nights reading by starlight as you lie under the most magical night sky you will ever witness.
+Adventure: Trans-Mongolian Express, stopping off in Mongolian’s Gobi Desert to travel the steppe and spend nights reading by starlight as you lie under the most magical night sky you will ever witness.